 Stella (she/her)brings skills from her degree focused in institutional history and public policy from The Evergreen State College.
 She has a passion for helping others and policy reform.
 She brings strong organizational skills to the team and is an asset as one of the first interns.
 She is serious about justice reform and feels that all people deserve dignity and respect.
 Stella has seen the OCO office grow into what it is today and is excited to see what the future brings.
 Stella is also a certified local of the PNW that loves the outdoors and her cats.

-Rebecca (she/her) came to learn about the Office of the Corrections Ombuds during her foundational practicum for her Master of Social Work Degree working with transgender incarcerated individuals.
+Rebecca (she/her) is an Early Resolution Ombuds (ERO) member of the investigative casework team lead by Stella Spracklin.
+Rebecca learned about the Office of the Corrections Ombuds during her foundational practicum for her Master of Social Work Degree working with transgender incarcerated individuals.
 She was immediately interested in the work of the OCO and worked with EV Webb on the first OCO Transgender and GNC Systemic Review.
 Rebecca worked with her school advisors and OCO staff and was approved to complete her advanced practicum as an intern with the OCO.
 After graduating from the University of Washington with her MSW degree, she began working as a full-time ERO.
 Rebecca is interested in alternatives to incarceration, successful re-entry, and policy related to incarceration.

 Contact: Zachary Kinneman

-Jessica (she/her) brings her lived experience as well as her deep passion for helping women who have recently been released from incarceration to her work at the Office of the Corrections Ombuds.
+Jessica (she/her) is an Early Resolution Ombuds (ERO) member of the intake casework team lead by Heather Hamilton.
+Jessica brings her lived experience as well as her deep passion for helping women who have recently been released from incarceration to her work at the Office of the Corrections Ombuds.
 Jessica also works as Co-Director of New Connections in Tacoma, WA.
 Jessica is engaged in other community organizing work including assisting families in navigating the court system and helping individuals with Legal Financial Obligation (LFO) debt relief and legislative advocacy.

 Jessica received her undergraduate degree from The Evergreen State College Tacoma Program with a concentration on Sociology and Community Organizing in 2018 and is a fellow of the Columbia University Women’s Collective Leadership Institute 2021 cohort.

-Chase (they/them) is a Healthcare Early Resolution Ombuds (ERO) member.
+Chase (they/them) is an Early Resolution Ombuds (ERO) member of the investigative casework team lead by E.V.
+Webb.
 They joined OCO in November 2021.With a 12-year background in nursing, they got their start in pediatrics and then moved on to DOC patient care in Washington and Florida.
 For the last three years, Chase has also served on the best practices subcommittee for the Rainbow Alliance and Inclusion Network (RAIN), an LGBTQ+ business resource group for the state.
 Chase wanted to become an ombud after personally needing one as a teenager when they received inadequate healthcare.
 During their DOC work, they also saw holes in the system that called for intervention.
 These experiences inspired them to be a catalyst for change.

-Madison (she/her) has worked with OCO for two years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
+Madison (she/her) is an Early Resolution Omubds (ERO) member of the investigative casework team lead by Stella Spracklin.
+Madison has worked with OCO for two years, starting as a disciplinary infractions intern and moving to an Early Resolution Ombuds.
 She has experience in a variety of areas including probation, private defense, and clemency work.
 She received her BA from the University of Washington majoring in Sociology with minors in Diversity, International Studies, and Law, Societies and Justice.
 She is currently a JD candidate at Seattle University.
 She has an interest in decarceration, abolishing the death penalty, and overturning wrongful convictions.